When you’re just starting to learn French, you’ve gotta step up and memorize a lot of vocab.

 Laisse tomber is a great expression to use when you realize that the person you’re talking to doesn’t understand what you’re saying and you’re tired of trying to explain… something that can happen frequently when you’re learning a language.

 This expression has become so common in French that some prefer to use it in verlan, the French slang that consists of inverting syllables of certain words.
-In fact, verlan is verlan for l’envers, or “the opposite.”)
+(Verlan is verlan for l’envers, or “the opposite.”)

 6. Sans déc.

-Those born before the early 90’s will remember when duh became the word of choice for teens across America.
+Those born before the early ’90s will remember when duh became the word of choice for teens across America.
 So is Sans déc for the French teen of today.